nboutin/py_board_games/README.md

 # ToDo

+- [ ] Add history to Board
+- [ ] Profile TicTacToe implementation for optimization
+- [ ] Setup Continuous Integration
+- [ ] Speed up computation by removing bound checking and use exception, IndexError: out of range
+- [ ] Make Minmax using thread
 - [x] Evaluate leaf point in respect to current depth
 - [x] Add AI using MinMax algorithm
 - [x] Add unittest for Minmax